-The scone recipe is one in particular I am obsessed with.
+The cheese and chive scones recipe is one in particular I am obsessed with.
 On the day I made this savoury version I used the same recipe to make a delectable blueberry & almond scone (look out for the recipe next week) and it works every.single.time.
-The scones rise beautifully, they are delicate and flakey and they taste great.
+The scones rise beautifully, they are delicate and flaky and they taste great.
 They are also dead easy to make and requires only a mixing bowl and a measuring cup.
-What more could you ask for?

 - 2 cups flour